|

 6 Easy Things to Do with Your Kids During Spring Break

 From simple pleasures to special outings, these things to do with kids during spring break will ensure you make precious memories together.
+And if you need help during the time off from school then view our guide to Spring Break camps.

 Speaking of spring, it’s the perfect time to visit the natural springs near Orlando, or treat yourself to a meal at one of the many family-friendly restaurants in Orlando.